plyush1993/OUKS/README.md

 ## **V. 0.7**
 * "5.
 Annotation": metID (1.1.0, GitHub) for database identification from peak table.
 * "7.
 Normalization": GPBoost (gpboost, 0.6.7, CRAN) with boosting and mixed effects boosting were added as new biological factor adjustment algorithms.
 * "9.
-Statistics": slightly changed Fold Change calculations, canonical limma implementation was also added.
+Statistics": slightly changed Fold Change calculations and canonical limma implementation was added.

 # Citation
 *OUKS* has been published in the [Journal of Proteome Research](https://pubs.acs.org/journal/jprobs).
 If you use this software to analyze your own data, please cite it as below, thanks: